Noon Kiwanis Blog

 Technic Training Center.
 What they have to offer in the way of woodworking CTE training and experience for our local youth is impressive.
 Program Director, John Slagle, shared with our Noon Kiwanis members a bit about:

-How it is supported by local businesses like Lynden Door and our communities in general,
+• How it is supported by local businesses like Lynden Door and our community in general;

-It is truly a full circle learning service center for the benefit of our youth and community.
+It is truly a full circle of learning service the center provides for the benefit of our youth and community.
 We encourage everyone to learn more about what they do and consider donating volunteer time and talent and/or consider a donation to their endeavors.
-Currently, youth participants our creating wonderful tree and star holiday decorations for donations to support their work.
+Currently, youth participants our creating wonderful tree and star holiday decorations which can be acquired with a donation to the Technic Center to support their work.

 Student, Colton Peterson, sharing his experience working with Technic Training Center